reybalolot/airline-booking-system/README.md

 	- Includes profile picture upload, password change, and contact information.
 3. **Flight Search**
 	- Allows users to search for flights based on criteria such as origin, destination, dates, and number of passengers.
-	- Advanced search filters for direct flights, layovers, airline preferences.
+	- Advanced search filters for direct flights, layovers, and airline preferences.
 4. **Flight Booking**
 	- Facilitates booking of flights.
 	- Selection of flight class (economy, business, first), meal preferences, and special assistance.